 Many office desks are designed for a computer tower to reside on the floor near legs and feet or behind a door.
 Make sure the plug-in point for your external device is far enough away that you won’t accidentally kick or nudge the device by something as simple as swiveling your chair.
 If the tower is behind a closed door, ensure the door is open and secure when using a device.
 A heavy desk door suddenly slamming shut can irrevocably damage both the device and port.
 So many times people drop or move laptops with USB drives plugged into the port, avoid this and be very careful, many are bent and damaged and no longer recognized!

-Tip #7: Use proactive software protection and anti-malware to scan for and remove untrusted software.
+7: Use software protection and anti-malware to scan for and remove untrusted software.

 We transfer files across devices so often that it’s easy to pick up an unwanted traveler.
 A virus or malware can wreak havoc on any device and jeopardize your data.
 Regularly scan all devices for and remove untrusted software to prevent attacks.

-Tip #8: Do not place untrusted files onto portable storage drives, such as USBs and external hard drives or SSD drives; this may spread an infected file to many locations.
+8: Don’t place untrusted files onto portable storage drives, such as USBs and external hard drives or SSD drives, this could spread infection.

 When in doubt, don’t move it about.
 It’s a good rule of thumb to live by if you want to keep your data safe.
 Untrusted files can damage devices and make data recovery tricky.
 If you’re ever unsure of a file, don’t move it onto any portable storage drive.

-Tip #9: Store data within systems that allow password protection to prevent theft or unwanted attacks.
+9: Store data within systems that allow password protection to prevent theft or attacks.

 You never know when something as innocent as inadvertently dropping a USB drive could land it in the hands of someone who decides to snoop.
 Password protection will keep your data safe and discourage theft and unwanted attacks.